OlliMeeco/meecodocs/guides/card-and-slots.md

 * Date Purchased — `date`
 * Image — `image`

-## Creating a Card
+## Creating an Item

-Now it is about time to create an actual card based on a card template.
+Now it is about time to create an actual Item based on an Item template.
 In this example, we will only specify the name of the template and define no slots:

 ```bash
 curl --request POST \